chinapedia/wikipedia.abstract.en/Page/Crime.md

 U.S. classification

-Felony_Sentences_in_State_Courts.pdf.]]
+.]]
 In the United States since 1930, the FBI has tabulated Uniform Crime Reports (UCR) annually from crime data submitted by law enforcement agencies across the United States.[51]
 Officials compile this data at the city, county, and state levels into the UCR.
 They classify violations of laws based on common law as Part I (index) crimes in UCR data.
 These are further categorized as violent or property crimes.
 Part I violent crimes include murder and criminal homicide (voluntary manslaughter), forcible rape, aggravated assault, and robbery; while Part I property crimes include burglary, arson, larceny/theft, and motor-vehicle theft.
 All other crimes count come under Part II.

 For convenience, such lists usually include infractions although, in the U.S., they may come into the sphere not of the criminal law, but rather of the civil law.
 Compare tortfeasance.